arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 @RESTBODYPARAM{smartJoinAttribute,string,optional,string}
-In an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the primary key value of the referred-to smart join collection.
+In an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to smart join collection.
+Additionally, the shard key for a document in this collection must contain the value of this attribute, followed by a colon, followed by the actual primary key of the document.

 This feature can only be used in the *Enterprise Edition* and requires the *distributeShardsLike* attribute of the collection to be set to the name of another collection.
 It also requires the *shardKeys* attribute of the